 Happiness is Bigger Than You Think

 Of course, that forced me to think about the definition of happiness.
-We usually know when we feel happy — it’s when we feel good, when we naturally smile, when we laugh, and when the small things really don’t bother us.
+You usually know when you feel happy.
+It’s when you feel good, when you naturally smile, when you laugh, and when the small things really don’t bother you.

 However, all happiness doesn’t always feel the same.
 The feelings can be different, and so can the causes.
 Think about these different happy moments and the different feelings that they evoke:

 - There’s the happiness we feel when our child makes us smile – love

 - There’s the happiness we feel when we accomplish a goal – satisfied

 - There’s the happiness we feel when we’re at a party – celebrating